dosbox-staging/dosbox-staging/docs/build-macos.md

 the Clang or GCC compilers, and provided with dependencies using the Homebrew or MacPorts package managers.

-We're recommending using Homebrew and Clang, because Apple's Core SDKs can be used only with Apple's fork of Clang compiler.
+We recommend using Homebrew and Clang, because Apple's Core SDKs can be used only with Apple's fork of Clang compiler.

 ## Install Dependencies under macOS